Section: Information Technology

 St. John’s implements a formal security awareness program to ensure that all personnel is aware of the security measures necessary for cardholder data.
 All personnel is educated upon hire and at least annually for protecting cardholder data.

 Third-party service providers that provide services under the remit of PCI DSS requirements are monitored for PCI DSS compliance status at least annually.
-A review of which PCI DSS requirements are managed by each service provider, and which are managed by the university are performed at least annually.
+A review of which PCI DSS requirements are managed by each service provider, and which are managed by St. John's are performed at least annually.

 For any incidents to cardholder data environment, St. John’s implements an incident response plan to respond immediately to system/service failures and potential security breaches.
 Incident response plans are reviewed and tested at least annually.
 A designated individual is available 24/7 to monitor and respond to alerts.

-The Gramm-Leach-Bliley Act, (GLBA) that became effective on May 23, 2003, addresses the safeguarding and confidentiality of customer information held in the possession of financial institutions such as banks and investment companies.
+The Gramm-Leach-Bliley Act (GLBA), which became effective on May 23, 2003, addresses the safeguarding and confidentiality of customer information held in the possession of financial institutions such as banks and investment companies.
 GLBA contains no exemption for colleges or universities.
 As a result, educational entities that engage in financial activities, such as processing student loans, are required to comply.

 GLBA and other emerging legislation could result in standards of care for information security across all areas of data management practices both electronic and physical (employee, student, customer, alumni, donor, etc.).
-Therefore, the University has adopted an Information Security Program for certain highly critical and private financial and related information.
-This security program applies to customer financial information (covered data) the University receives during business as required by GLBA as well as other confidential financial information the University has voluntarily chosen as a matter of policy to include within its scope.
+Therefore, St. John’s has adopted an Information Security Program for certain highly critical and private financial and related information.
+This Security Program applies to customer financial information (covered data) St. John’s receives during business as required by GLBA as well as other confidential financial information St. John’s has voluntarily chosen as a matter of policy to include within its scope.
 Details are in St. John’s University GLBA Compliance Program.

 In compliance with the GDPR, St. John’s: